Comprehensive Guide to Mastering the BARB Test

 The aim of this section is to identify how many of the sets contain the same letters.
-They will be a mix of upper and lower case.
+They will be a mix of upper and lower case letters.

-Again, this sounds very simple but answering these questions at speed can easily lead to you making a mistake.
+Again, looking for the same letter seems a simple task but answering these tests at a tight time limit can easily lead to you making a mistake.

 BARB Test – Number Distance

 This element of the army BARB test will analyse your speed and accuracy when carrying out numerical tasks in your head.